 It may be possible to file a truck accident lawsuit against one or more of the following parties:

-- Truck driver – A trucker can cause a collision due to negligent behavior such as fatigued driving, intoxicated driving, distracted driving, or speeding.
+- Truck driver – A trucker can cause a collision due to various types of negligence, including fatigued driving, intoxicated driving, distracted driving, or speeding.
 Not only can an injured party file for a personal injury lawsuit, but the truck driver may be facing criminal charges as well.
-Furthermore, truck drivers are also responsible for inspecting the rig to ensure proper maintenance or loading of cargo.
-So if a maintenance issue or cargo shift causes an accident, the trucker may be partly responsible for the crash.
+Furthermore, truck drivers must also conduct inspections and perform maintenance on their vehicles.
+So if a truck that was improperly maintained causes an accident, the trucker may be partly responsible.

 - Trucking company – One of the most common reasons why truckers drive dangerously is because trucking companies require them to meet strict deadlines for financial gain, sometimes by cutting corners on FMCSA hours of service limits or truck maintenance requirements.
-Additionally, carriers are responsible for hiring and training, which may be an issue if the company employs drivers who have driving violations or FMCSA rule infractions on their records or company records fail to indicate proper training.
+Additionally, carriers are responsible for hiring and training, which may be an issue if the company hires drivers with poor driving or criminal records.

-- Cargo company – Some trucking companies work as contractors to ship cargo for other companies.
-The cargo originator, shipper, loader, and transporter are each responsible for securing the cargo on trucks, ensuring they do not move during transit.
+- Cargo company – Some trucking companies carry freight for other companies.
+The cargo originator, loader, shipper, and transporter each play a role in securing the cargo on trucks, ensuring they do not move during transit.
 If the cargo is not properly loaded or secured, it can shift during travel or fall off.
 If the cargo company failed to follow the procedure to properly secure the load, they can be held responsible.